negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 Vignette: getting to wise 3 different ways, taking 33 bus
 ```

-I realize the city is not a fixed and inherently bounded object which pre-exists my encounter and which I, the geographer-researcher, may separate myself from in order to map from a distanced, exterior position. `Rather, the city is physical-conceptual field whose emergent topology is performatively constituted through my everyday navigations.` The field becomes where fieldwork is done... everywhere I go.
+I realize the city is not a fixed and inherently bounded object which pre-exists my encounter and which I, the geographer-researcher, may separate myself from in order to map from a distanced, exterior position. `Rather, the city is physical-conceptual field whose emergent topology is performatively constituted through my everyday navigations.`

+The field becomes where fieldwork is done... everywhere I go.
 Riding the bus, walking the bridge, talking geography with a stranger at my favorite brewery.
 I propose an orientation to geography research where the field is not a site separate from where spatial analyses are produced, maps rendered, and urban geography written.
 Bringing this orientation to the ground, as praxis, means assuming the field of encounter as **interlocutor.** I invoke **research-creation** to initiate such a dialogue with the world, asking

 ```
 What could it mean to think *with* place, to *feel* the city?
 ```

-## References
+## In conversation with/ References
+- Bissell, Laura, and David Overend.
+“Regular Routes: Deep Mapping a Performative Counterpractice for the Daily Commute 1.”
+Humanities 4, no. 3 (September 2015): 476–99. https://doi.org/10.3390/h4030476.
 - Kurgan, Laura.
 Close up at a Distance: Mapping, Technology, and Politics.
 First hardcover edition.
 Brooklyn, NY: Zone Books, 2013.
 - Loveless, Natalie.
 How to Make Art at the End of the World: A Manifesto for Research-Creation.
 Duke University Press, 2019.
 - Certeau, Michel de.
 The Practice of Everyday Life.
 Translated by Steven Rendall.
 Berkeley: University of California Press, 1984.